 Heather asked if the soldiers had stopped firing, to which I told her, ‘no, they kept firing when we attempted to move away, hands in the air.
 They fired as we stood still, hands in the air. ” She suggested these were ‘warning shots’ at which I pointed out that warning shots would generally be in the air or 10s of metres away.
 These were hitting and whizzing past within metres.

 She had no further thoughts at time, but did call back minutes later with Jordie Elms, the Canadian attache in the Tel Aviv office, who informed us that “Israel has declared the 1 km area along the border to be a ‘closed military zone’.”

 True, Israel has declared the 300 metres to be a no-go zone.
-But without the jurisdiction to do so.
+But without the legal jurisdiction to do so.
 An illegal imposition that Jordie was just fine with.
 He added: humanitarian and aid workers need to “know the risk of being in a closed area”.

 The risk of being on Palestinian land that Israel has arbitrarily closed (rendering farmers land-less, incomeless, rendering Gaza with a significant decrease in local produce) is the risk of being maimed or killed by live ammunition and of being shelled by tank fire or by dart bombs.
 It would be nice to be surprised by Canada’s blind stance with Israel, but I am not.

 SOME OF MY PREVIOUS ARTICLES ON FARMING IN GAZA: